Acknowledgements

 Our Funders

-BISI (British Institute For The Study Of Iraq)
+British Institute For The Study Of Iraq (BISI)

 The British Institute for the Study of Iraq (BISI) is a leading research organization dedicated to the history, culture, and archaeology of Iraq.
 It supports academic research, fieldwork, publications, and cultural heritage projects, helping to promote a deeper understanding of Iraq’s rich and diverse past.